ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 - builds the command line with server specific options needed to launch TOXIKK.exe as a dedicated server.
 - allows you to use friendly settings names instead of the real INI or command line option names.

-The @Import=<section-name> command allows you to re-use common configuration parts in multiple server configurations.
+The @Import=\<source\> command allows you to re-use common configuration parts in multiple server configurations.
+It can import other sections from the current file, or sections from other files, even in subdirectories.
+When using subdirectories, it also sets the source directory for files used with @CopyFiles.
 The @CopyFiles=\<from:to,...\> command allows you to copy+rename special configuration files for specific servers (e.g. DefaultMapList.ini with only BL/SA maps).

 For port number values a macro can be used to automatically generate the number from the X in DedicatedServerX: